waynegibson/spacecomx-ecosystem/README.md

-# rockridgestud-ecosystem
+# spacecomx-ecosystem

-The Rockridge Stud ecosystem consists of a set of interconnected software products and services.
+The Spacecomx, LLC ecosystem consists of a set of interconnected software products and services.

 ## Installation